• Skip to primary navigation

 Instructions

-- Top with 2 cups white vinegar or as much needed to cover the peppers.
+• Top with 2 cups white vinegar or as much as needed to cover the peppers.
 Close the lid, and marinate in your refrigerator for 1 hour or longer.

 I have had roasted red peppers but not in vinegar.
 I made this and we'll see whether my family likes it!
 But it was easy to follow and prepare.